opsmop/opsmop/docs/source/faq.rst

 Push vs Pull vs Local - What Does OpsMop Do?
 --------------------------------------------

-Right now, OpsMop is local only - but not for long.
+Right now, OpsMop is :ref:`local` and :ref:`push` (SSH) only - but highly-pluggable pull modes will be added soon.

-Pull modes will come out next (soon), followed shortly thereafter by a powerful push-mode orchestrator capable of multi-tier application in very specific orderings.

-Eveything will be super configurable, rigorously engineered, and very fast.

-Each will rely on opsmop and other tools in a stackable way and should be extremely pluggable, and also fast.

 I Have A Develoment Question?
 -----------------------------